ouspg/CompSec/Lab5_ChipWhisperer/README.md

 Next we will inspect how the different operations on victim affect to the power consumption of it.
 As you already intuitively know, not every operation processor performs is equal: Some operations are more complex than others, causing them to consume more power and clock cycles than other operations.
 By measuring power consumption from target, therefore we can deduce what operation is performed and when.

-In this task you will capture traces by completing tutorial PA_Intro_2-Instruction_Differences.ipynb and analyze produced results.
+**This task is completed by doing tutorial *PA_Intro_2-Instruction_Differences.ipynb*** and analyzing produced results.
 Do the sections 1.1-1.4 of the tutorial to familiarize yourself with modifying code and plotting and inspecting traces.

 After completing simple loop comparison tests, we will inspect power differences between single instructions: